oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 5
 ~~~~~~~~~

-*I'm developing an extension for the grid, how can I add my frontend builder (a class that should show my widget)?*
+*I'm developing an extension for the grid.
+How do I add my frontend builder (a class that should show my widget)?*

 **Solution**:

-Any builders can be passed under the gridconfig[options][jsmodules] node.
-Your builder should have method `init`, which is going to be called when the grid-builder finishes building the grid.
+You can pass any builder under the gridconfig[options][jsmodules] node.
+Your builder should have the method `init`, which will be called when the grid-builder finishes building the grid.

 Example: